Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: METHODOLOGY

 where $\mathrm{cos}(\cdot)$ denotes cosine similarity operation.

 The change captioning branch focuses on semantic-level change interpretation, translating visual changes into textual descriptions, as depicted in Fig. \ref{fig:CC_branch}.
 This branch leverages multiple BI3 layers to interactively process high-level semantic features extracted from the backbone network, thereby obtaining bi-temporal visual features revealing changes of interest.
-Subsequently, a convolution-based domain bridging module further processes the bi-temporal features to facilitate the transition from the visual domain to the textual domain.
+Subsequently, a convolution-based projection layer further processes the bi-temporal features to facilitate the transition from the visual domain to the textual domain.
 Finally, these processed features are fed into a Transformer decoder to generate descriptive sentences elucidating the changes.
-The processing flow of the domain bridging module can be expressed as follows:
+The processing flow of the projection layer $\mathrm{\Phi_{Pr}}(\cdot)$ can be expressed as follows: